Fornaxian/pixeldrain_web/res/include/md/filesystem.md

-If you want to embed pixeldrain files on your own website, distribute direct download links or share files that are larger than the download limit then you should turn the 'Bandwidth sharing' option on.
+If you want to embed pixeldrain files on your own website, distribute direct download links or share files that are larger than the download limit then you should turn the 'Hotlinking' option on.
 Otherwise people will have trouble downloading your files.

 ## Directory sharing